How much of your business is currently online?

 Status Quo & Freezing

 At the beginning of this crisis, some businesses decided to stick with the status quo and go about business as usual.
 While this strategy might work for some businesses, it could be disastrous for others.
-I have some clients that already had a strong online component to their business, so sticking the status quo worked for them over the last few months.
+I have some clients that already had a strong online component to their business, so sticking to the status quo worked for them over the last few months.
 But still, they could have been doing a lot more!

 Second, I’ve seen a lot of businesses simply freezing, which is understandable.
 They’re hunkering down because they’re scared.
 Now listen, hunkering down can feel like the safe choice, but now, we’re moving into summer.
-It’s time to cut the fat, and NOT the muscle of your business.
+It’s time to cut the fat and NOT the muscle of your business.
 To get through, you must keep your key talent onboard and push your business forward in new ways, even if it seems like the smart thing to do is shutting down 100%.

-If either of these options sound like you, I entirely understand why you’re having trouble getting going right.
+If either of these options sounds like you, I entirely understand why you’re having trouble getting going right.
 There is an incredible level of anxiety out there about COVID-19, even with everything slowly reopening.
 And nothing kills productivity like anxiety.

 Many of you are probably working from home for the first time, which is, in itself, a massive adjustment.
 Just know that you’re not alone!
 Did you know that before the virus only 1-2% of people were working remotely?
 Today, it’s more like 50%, and that number isn’t likely to return to “normal” anytime soon.